zstoebs/Daily-Coding-Problem/README.md

 - 8/20/19: Given an even number (greater than 2),
 return two prime numbers whose sum will be equal to the given number.

+- 8/21/19: Given a list of integers and a number K, return which contiguous elements of the list sum to K.